SHJTurner/ALMUAV_ROS_stack/README.md

 ##robot_camera_launch
 Camera node.
 Pusblishes images captured from the systems /dev/video0 device.

-#monocular_pose_estimator
-Monocular pose estimator from [link]https://github.com/uzh-rpg
-Ref:
+##monocular_pose_estimator
+Monocular pose estimator from https://github.com/uzh-rpg Please note that this is released under a GPL licence.
+Please contact the authors for a commercial license.

 M. Faessler, E. Mueggler, K. Schwabe, D. Scaramuzza:
 **A Monocular Pose Estimation System based on Infrared LEDs.**
 IEEE International Conference on Robotics and Automation (ICRA), Hong Kong, 2014.

-#monocular_pose_estimator_lib
+##monocular_pose_estimator_lib
-Monocular pose estimator libs from [link]https://github.com/uzh-rpg
+Monocular pose estimator libs from https://github.com/uzh-rpg Please note that this is released under a GPL licence.
+Please contact the authors for a commercial license.
-Ref:

 M. Faessler, E. Mueggler, K. Schwabe, D. Scaramuzza:
 **A Monocular Pose Estimation System based on Infrared LEDs.**
 IEEE International Conference on Robotics and Automation (ICRA), Hong Kong, 2014.